-Cloudways hosts its clients on Amazon EC2 and DigitalOcean cloud servers with datacenters that are fully maintained and equipped with intelligent hardware running latest software.
+Cloudways hosts its clients on Amazon EC2, DigitalOcean and Google cloud servers with datacenters that are fully maintained and equipped with intelligent hardware running latest software.
 With no additional cost to its clients, Cloudways already has DDoS prevention at its networking core.

 Intrusion Prevention Systems (IPS)